dominiksta/wournal/README.md

     - [ ] Two Pages (Continuous)
   - [ ] Annotate Multiple PDFs in one Wournal Document
   - [ ] Import XOJ (from Xournal)
+  - [ ] Import Annotations from a PDF (at least a bit)
   - [ ] Apply New Page Style to All Pages
+  - [ ] Custom "Sticker" or "Element" Collections (like Google Material Icons or Cisco Networking Diagram Thingies)
   - [ ] Page Thumbnails in Left Panel
   - [ ] Put Text Marker Strokes on a Separate Layer to Always Have Text In Front
     - Xournal does not do this, Xournal++ and PDF Annotator do